-• To impart the knowledge on basic concepts on Automotive Diesel Engines and its various sub components along with its functions.
+- To learn the knowledge on basic concepts on Automotive Diesel Engines and its various sub components along with its functions. - To learn combustion process of diesel engine and design of combustion chamber - To learn the concept of supercharging and turbo charging. - To understand the performance testing of diesel engines.